 When trying to reduce inflammation, try to void refined carbohydrates such as white bread and pasta.
 These foods are known to be inflammatory and could make the condition worse.
 Other foods to avoid include soda, fried foods, red meat, and margarine or lard.
 These are all known to create inflammation and even make it worse in those suffering from joint inflammation.
 Several U.S based studies, including research at Oregon State University, also show that high glucose levels lead to inflammation as well.

 Just as some foods can lead to inflammation; other foods have been shown to help reduce inflammation.
 These foods include green leafy vegetables, tomatoes, olive oil, nuts, and fatty fish.
 Many types of fruit have also been known to help with inflammation, including strawberries, blueberries, cherries, and oranges.
 Research indicates that diet and exercise can significantly lower C-reactive protein or CRP.

 Infections and Inflammation

-Disease causing organisms can invade various body parts internal and external.
+Disease-causing organisms can invade various body parts internal and external.
 Infections tend to include inflammation.
-Examples include everything from strep throat and influenza, to Hepatitis and Aids, to gingivitis and foot fungus.
-The Centers for Disease Control notes that there is long medical history of linking infections with inflammation, and inflammation with chronic disease.
+Examples include everything from strep throat and influenza to gingivitis and foot fungus.
+The Centres for Disease Control notes that there is a long medical history of linking infections with inflammation and inflammation with chronic disease.